jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/circulating_variants.md

 ## Analyzing amino acid diversity in GISAID Spike sequences

-We constructed an alignment of all Spike sequences available on GISAID.
+We constructed an alignment of all Spike sequences available on GISAID as of 27 May, 2020.
 On the EpiCoV page, under downloads, one of the pre-made options is a fasta of all Spike sequences isolated thus far, which is updated each day.
 I have downloaded this file, unzipped, replaced spaces in fasta headers with underscores, and aligned sequences.
 We load in this alignment using the `read.fasta` function of the `bio3d` package, and trim the alignment to RBD residues.
-We remove sequecnes from non-human isolates (e.g. bat, pangolin, “environment”, mink, cat, TIGER), and then iterate through the alignment and save any observed mutations.
+We remove sequecnes from non-human isolates (e.g. bat, pangolin, “environment”, mink, cat, TIGER) and sequences with gap `-` characters, and then iterate through the alignment and save any observed mutations.
 We then filter mutations based on rationale below, and add counts of filtered observations for each mutation as an ‘nobs’ colum in our overall mutants data table.

-We filter out any mutations that were *only* observed on sequences with large numbers of missing characters – from my initial pass, I saw some singleton amino acid variants which would require \>1 nt change, and these were only found in a single sequence with many X amino acid characters (the first half of the sequence was well determined, but the second half was all X’s, with the annotated “differences” being within short stretches between Xs with determiined amino acids), which made me
+We filter out any mutations that were *only* observed on sequences with large numbers of missing `X` characters – from my initial pass, I saw some singleton amino acid variants which would require \>1 nt change, and these were only found in a single sequence with many X amino acid characters (the first half of the sequence was well determined, but the second half was all X’s, with the annotated “differences” being within short stretches between Xs with determiined amino acids), which made me